ampcc/coding-challenge/README.md

 When you are on **Linux**, you can either install the **Docker Engine** directly or the whole **Docker Desktop**.
 Which one you want to use is up to you.

 ### **5.2 Options for local deployment**
-You have the following options to deploy the software on your local machine:
+docker-compose is used to deploy the project.\
-1. **Start the project as a whole**\
-   Use `docker compose up` in the root directory to start all container at once in the same network.\
+To start the container, use `docker compose up` in the root directory.\
-   When you want to stop the container, use `docker compose down`.\
+To stop the container, use `docker compose down`.\
 While running, the container are accessible at the following addresses:
 - **Frontend:** 0.0.0.0:4200
 - **Backend:** 0.0.0.0:8000
 - **Database:** 0.0.0.0:5432

-2. **Start the container separately**\
-   This option is intended for when you are working on the projekt and don't want to install every technology needed.\
-   **E.g.** You are working on the frontend and don't want to install python and django for the backend.
-Then you can start the backend container and don't need to install anything.\
-   To simplify the handling of the container, start and stop scripts (**.sh** for Linux/MacOS and **.bat** for Windows) are available in the frontend and backend directory.\
-   If you want more control on which images/container you want to keep, how you want to start the container, etc. you can always use the **Docker Desktop** GUI.
+When you edit the source code while the container are running, all changes are directly transfered inside the container.
+Therefor, you won't need to restart the container or even install any resources.\
+This is the prefered way for the development.\
+\
+If, for whatever reason, you want to start the container separately, you'll need to change the settings.py in the backend to connect to the outdated sqlite3 database.
+Whether the container will work is not guaranteed.\
+The frontend container on the other hand can be started with almost no downsides.\
+\
+If you only want to work on the backend and also don't want to use docker-compose, you will need to change the settings.py file too.
+On top of that, you will need to [setup a virtual environment](https://github.com/ampcc/coding-challenge/wiki/Virual-Environment-Setup) in order maintain compability.

 ## **6. Additional information**
 For more detailed information on the projekt, visit the corresponding [wiki](https://github.com/ampcc/coding-challenge/wiki).